-- In this order from the fan motor there is a variable speed control and a low voltage transformer.
+- I have a inline exhaust fan that Y’s and goes to each of my bathrooms.
+In this order from the fan motor there is a variable speed control and a low voltage transformer.
 Off of the transformer there is low voltage wiring (4 wire, but only 2 are being used) that runs to my master bath.

 - Then from the master bath there is a separate line (4 wire low voltage) running to my main level bathroom.
 To me it looks like the switches are meant to be hooked up in series.